top of page

 Absolutely.
 The purpose of the workshop is to give talented individuals the opportunity to develop their work and perform in a professional setting.

 I am an experienced playwright.
-What would I get out of writing a scene?
+What would I get out of writing a play?

 How involved do I have to be with the actors and the director?

-Once your scene is finished and in the hands of the director, it is encouraged that you take a step back and let them take over in bringing your piece to life.
+Once your play is finished and in the hands of the director, it is encouraged that you take a step back and let them take over in bringing your piece to life.

 bottom of page